prettier-solidity/prettier-plugin-solidity/README.md

 int256 public b;
 ```

 Note: switching between `uint` and `uint256` does not alter the bytecode at all and we have implemented tests for this.
-However there will be a change in the AST reflecting the switch.
+However, there will be a change in the AST reflecting the switch.

 ## Integrations